Fusobacterium nucleatum

-Fusobacterium nucleatum is a Gram negative, anaerobic oral bacterium, commensal to the human oral cavity, that plays a role in periodontal disease.
+Fusobacterium nucleatum is a Gram-negative, anaerobic bacterium, commensal to the human oral cavity, that plays a role in periodontal disease.
 This organism is commonly recovered from different monocultured microbial and mixed infections in humans and animals.
 In health and disease, it is a key component of periodontal plaque due to its abundance and its ability to coaggregate with other bacteria species in the oral cavity.

 Preterm births

 Research implicates periodontal disease caused by F. nucleatum with preterm births in humans.
 In many studies, F. nucleatum cells have been isolated from the amniotic fluid, placenta, and chorioamnionic membranes of women delivering prematurely.
-Moreover, laboratory mice inoculated (directly into the blood) with F. nucleatum have been found to deliver prematurely, and the pathology of the infection seems to mirror observations in humans.
+Moreover, laboratory mice intravenously inoculated with F. nucleatum have been found to deliver prematurely, and the pathology of the infection seems to mirror observations in humans.
 Together, this research provides evidence for a possible causal connection between F. nucleatum-caused periodontal disease and at least some cases of preterm delivery.
 F. nucleatum can also be isolated from the vaginal microbiome, especially in women with a condition known as bacterial vaginosis.
 Both F. nucleatum vaginal colonization and bacterial vaginosis also have been linked with preterm birth and infections within the uterus.
 Thus, preterm birth arising by infections caused by F. nucleatum could also arise from invasive infection into the uterine tissue originating from the colonized vagina.